 The Political Climate in North Carolina is Leaning conservative.

-In North Carolina 46.2% of the people voted Democrat in the last presidential election, 49.8% voted Republican, and the remaining 4.0% voted Independent.
+In North Carolina 46.2% of the people voted for the Democratic Party in the last presidential election, 49.8% voted for the Republican Party, and the remaining 4.0% voted for an Independent Party.

 North Carolina voted Republican in four of the last five Presidential elections, voting Democratic in 2008.

 In the last Presidential election, North Carolina remained moderately Republican, 49.8% to 46.2%